Mirth to all Dwellers of Creation, the Milky Way Galaxy, Our Sun & Planet Earth!

 I broke 6X South African records at one competition, the week before the newspaper's date.

-I found equal value in the literal and figurative sense of the idiom: iron sharpens iron / yster slyp yster.
+I found equal value in (one of) the literal & the figurative sense of the idiom: iron sharpens iron / yster slyp yster.

 2002: African Continent Champs